Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-uwp.md

 All of the sample's UI strings are stored in the Resources.resw file inside the Assets folder.

-## Prerequisites

-Before you can create applications that access the unified API (preview), you'll need the following tools and resources:

-* Visual Studio 2015.
-* Windows 10 (development mode enabled).
-* A Microsoft Azure tenant for app registration.
-* An Office 365 account.

 ## Register the app

 Windows 10 provides each application with a unique URI and ensures that messages sent to that URI are only sent to that application.
 You need to create your app and find this system-generated URI before you register your app.
 In the sample you'll find this method in the AuthenticationHelper.cs file: